Alexander-wu/Alexander-wu.github.io/_pages/about.md

 # 💻 Academic service
 - PC Member/Conference Reviewer:
   NeurIPS2023 Conference Reviewers,  NeurIPS2024 Conference Reviewers,  NeurIPS 2024 Datasets and Benchmarks Track Reviewers, ICLR 2024 Conference Reviewers, ICML 2024 Conference Reviewers, ACMMM 2024 Conference Reviewers

+# 👨🏻 Miscellaneous
+- 🏀 I am a big fan of basketball, i love Kobe Bryant and i like Fadeaway Shot.
+I also like Curry.
+- 👑 I am very interested in history.
+Although I am a science student, I particularly enjoy studying the history of the Han, Tang, Ming, and Qing dynasties.
+I especially like Emperor Wu of Han, Emperor Taizong of Tang, Emperor Chengzu (Emperor Taizong) of Ming, and Emperor Yongzheng.
+I believe Yongzheng is the only emperor of the Qing dynasty.